[Company Logo Image]

 To maintain certification, RiderCoaches are required to teach a minimum of three classes a year, and attend an annual update training session.

-In the past, the RiderCoach training course has cost between $60 and $150.
+The RiderCoach Training course will cost approximately $170 - $225.
 Costs will be determined when we get our sites selected for the upcoming classes.

 RiderCoach Application